 The area of the restaurant can pretty much be compared to the size of one's living room.
 This even includes the counter space, mind you.
 What limited wall space that was available, was adorned with black and white photos, altogether giving the eatery a quaint, hole-in-the-wall atmosphere.
 However, I was a little disappointed when the waiter asked if we wanted "LA river water", as to insinuate that free water was nearly a sewer equivalent fluid.

-first choose the type of pasta (the width of the noodles which ranges from linguine to pappardelle) and then a sauce, which determines the price.
+The entrees on the menu were divided between pastas and pizzas.
+For the fresh pastas, you first choose the type of pasta (the width of the noodles which ranges from linguine to pappardelle) and then a sauce, which determines the price.
 Here are the pastas we ordered:

 From left to right: tagilatelle with fume, tagliatelle with vodka sauce, pappardelle with fume sauce and trenette with arrabiatta sauce.
 We also ordered a pizza with broccoli and chicken, but it wasn't particularly remarkable so hence the lack of photo.
 I had the vodka sauce pasta, which I thought was fantastic.
 The sauce was very good--creamy, savory but not too rich.
 The highlight was certainly the pasta noodles.
 Unlike dried store bought pasta, this counterpart was thinner and consequently covered more fully in sauce.
 Mmm.
 Though I didn't try all the pastas, everyone did seem content with their selections.
 For dessert, we succumbed to ordering th classic tiramisu: